garystafford/comfyui-toaster-new-background/README.md

 # ComfyUI Image Variations with a Mask Demo

-ComfyUI workflow for image variations with Stability AI's Stable Diffusion XL (SDXL) foundation model
+ComfyUI workflow for generating multiple image variations from an image with a mask.
+Uses Stability AI's Stable Diffusion XL (SDXL) foundation model or similar fine-tuned models.

 ![ComfyUI Workflow](./assets/toaster_workflow_halfsize.png)